roberto314/NCL501-SCSI-8-Bit/README.md

 This Adapter has some serious shortcomings:

-In my Computer it ONLY works with IRQ3, DRQ/DACK 3, ROM @ D8000 and IO @ 330!
+In my Computer (micro8088) it ONLY works with DRQ/DACK 3, ROM @ D8000 and IO @ 330!
+IRQ doesn't matter also the RAM onboard is not necessary.

 I tested the following Images: